sarabepu/mongoExplorer/README.md

  - Install node.js and mongodb
  - Clone the repository
- - Create enviromental variable named "hostdb" with your Mongo connection URI.
-Or change variable "host" on file "db/MongoUtils.js" for  your Mongo connection URI
  - Run the command for isntalling the dependencies `npm install`
  -  Run the command `npm start`
  - Go to `localhost:3000`on your browser

  ## Screeenshot